lucaju/netvis/README.md

     name,type,firstName,lastName,website

 - Only “name” and “type” are required.
 All the other fields can be empty.
-- The type should be one of the following: 'Researcher' | 'Department' | 'Interest
+- "type" should be one of the following: 'Researcher', 'Department', or ‘Interest.

 **Edges only schema:**

     source,target,sourceType,targetType

 - All fields required. ‘source’ and ‘target’ correspond to the name of a node.
-- The ‘sourceType’ and ‘targetType’ should be one of the following: 'Researcher' | 'Department' | ‘Interest. ]
+- The ‘sourceType’ and ‘targetType’ should be one of the following: 'Researcher', 'Department', or ‘Interest.
 - Nodes are automatically created using the ‘source’ and ‘target’ fields.

 ### Export